Skip to navigation Skip to content

 If RCO was coded within a claim activity, the grant letter will include the required rate information.

 If the coding was done outside of a claim, a manual letter is required.
-Create a Q999 letter to advise the customer of the new rate.
+Create a Q999 letter to tell the customer the new rate.
 See Resources for text to use in the letter.